Marcus Semien Preview, Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The nine strikeouts per nine innings put together by the Mariners pitching staff ranks 10th in MLB.
+- The Mariners pitching staff ranks seventh in MLB with a collective 9.1 strikeouts per nine innings.

-- Mariners pitchers combine to allow 184 home runs (1.2 per game), the 10th-fewest in the league.
+- Mariners pitchers combine to allow 184 home runs (1.1 per game), the ninth-fewest in the league.

-- In his last outing on Tuesday against the Houston Astros, the right-hander threw six innings, giving up five earned runs while surrendering eight hits.
+- In his last time out on Wednesday, the right-hander tossed six scoreless innings against the Houston Astros while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.